Incendie/Brelshaza-Overlay/README.md

 5. Click the `Both` (?) button INSTEAD of (3) or (4) if the blue meteor dropping and the tile breaking happens at the same time.
 6. Click the `Reset` button to reset the app to its initial state, Allowing you to click `Start` when you begin the fight again.

+*Note: You will probably have to click the Blue Meteor button again after the first Shandi/Chanmi mechanic because the blue meteor timer gets out of sync due to the mechanics.
 ## How it works

 ### Timers